splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

 Configure optional parameters
 ----------------------------------

-The following parameters can also be specified:
+You can also set the following optional parameters:

 -  ``collection_interval``, which is the interval at which to collect data.
 The default value is ``10s``.